dubzzz/talks/2025-03-19-forkit-react-paris/slides.md

 layout: center
 ---

-# Why the hell a new testing technic? 😠
+# Why would I need a magic tool writing tests for me? 😠

 ---